ericho613/PouchDB-Traveller/README.md

 separate the commands by a space. ex) NODE_ENV=production GH_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXX CSC_KEY_PASSWORD=XXXXXXXXXXXXXXXXXXXXXXXXXX npm run electron:build

-To run the app in production with environment variables using the command prompt on the Windows OS, declare all environment variables (see '.env.example' for the full list of environment variables) as in the example below (with 'NODE_ENV' set to 'production'), then run 'npm run start' or 'npm run electron:build' (to build the app for production).
+To run the app for production with environment variables using the command prompt on the Windows OS, declare all environment variables (see '.env.example' for the full list of environment variables) as in the example below (with 'NODE_ENV' set to 'production'), then run 'npm run start' or 'npm run electron:build' (to build the app for production).